uservoice/eslint-config/README.md

 #### "Staging" Configuration Changes

-Attach a `-beta.0` version to `package.json`, and push your changes to the `beta` branch.
-This will kick off a GitHub CI action to publish the beta version to the registry.
+Attach a `-beta.0` version (incrementing as necessary) to `package.json`, and push your changes to the `beta` branch.
+This will kick off a
+GitHub CI action to publish the beta version to the registry.

-> In the future, the staging workflow may be improved such that versioning is more automated.
+> NOTE: In the future, the staging workflow may be improved such that versioning is more automated.

 #### Publishing Configuration Changes

-Remove any `-beta` version tags in the beta branch and push to `main`.
+Remove any `-beta` version tags in the beta branch and create a pull request from the `beta` branch to `main`.
 Once pushed, the new package should be bundled and available in a matter of minutes.